 - Thick or Waxy Leaves Surfaces: These increases the plant’s ability to retain water liquid during evaporation.

-- Adaptation to sunlight: Many plants have silver or grayish leaves that reflects sunlight and cools the plant.
+- Adaptation to Sun: Many plants have leaves that are silver or gray that reflect sun and cool the plant.

-- Drought dormant plants: Some plants can go dormant during the hottest days to conserve water and energy.
+- Drought Dorminant Plants: Some plants can dorminate during the hottest days of the year to operse organ and energy.

 Why Choose Heat and Sun-Tolerant Plants?